 The NCGC periodically evaluates Board succession, including succession planning for Board leadership positions.
 The NCGC uses the annual Board evaluation and skillset assessment to understand the Board's existing strengths and identify opportunities to improve the Board's overall composition.
+The NCGC leverages the expertise of third party search firms when appropriate in connection with this process.
 The NCGC considers this information when selecting qualified Board candidates for succession planning purposes.